http4k/http4k/src/docs/blog/http4k_v5/index.md

 <img class="blogImage" src="./tracerbullet.png" alt="http4k TracerBullet"/>

 The http4k team were excited to be invited back to [KotlinConf 2023], where we presented how we used the TracerBullet along with Hexagonal Design to visually document multi-service tests.
-You can check out the video of the presentation [here] or see a full example of how it works in the [demo repo](https://github.com/http4k/exploring-the-testing-hyperpyramid).
+You can check out the video of the presentation [here] or see a full example of how it works in the [demo repo].

 ### Removal of deprecated and unsupported features